Paul Perry (cinematographer)

-Paul Perry (1891 – 1963) was an American cinematographer who worked in Hollywood from the silent era through the 1940s.
+Paul Percy Perry (1891 – 1963) was an American cinematographer who worked in Hollywood from the silent era through the 1940s.
 He was the brother of fellow cameraman Harry Perry.

 Biography

 Paul was born in Colorado to Frank Perry and Fanny Teeter.
 He worked at Pickford-Fairbanks Studios on films like 1923's Rosita and was also noted for being one of Mack Sennett's cameraman.
 He was a founding member of the American Society of Cinematographers, and served on its board of governors early on.